-Take a look at 3 of the most common childhood diseases to find out how they spread and what you can do about it.
+Take a look at 3 of the most common school diseases to find out how they spread and what you can do about it.

 1. Hand Foot And Mouth Disease (HFMD)